-Every year, usually in the Spring semester, the Mathematics and Statistics Department awards three senior prizes.
-The prize winners get a certificate and a pile of mathematics books (carefully chosen to match that person’s interests).
-Each book is adorned with a special bookplate indicating that it was awarded as part of a senior prize.
+Every year, usually in the Spring semester, the Mathematics Department awards two senior prizes.
+The prize winners get a certificate and a monetary award.
 The list of winners of the senior prizes is recorded on a special plaque posted in the department.
 Go take a look!

 - The Marston Morse Prize in Mathematics